 Peony: a peony shell produces a spherical burst where the stars do not leave a trail of sparks.
 Sometimes the shell will have a different coloured centre, called a pistil.

-Colour Change: to create colour change effects the stars are rolled in one chemcial compound and left to dry before being rolled in a second compound, producing a larger star.
+Colour Change: to create colour change affects the stars are rolled in one chemical compound and left to dry before being rolled in a second compound, producing a larger star.
 As each star burns through its outer layer to its inner layer it changes from one colour to another.

 Half and half: when a “half and half” shell is made half of the shell is loaded with one colour of star on one side of the bursting charge, and a different colour on the other side.
 When the shell bursts and the stars ignite one colour is sent one way and the other colour is sent in the opposite direction, creating a spherical pattern of two halves.